 Unfortunately, I find it hard to recommend visiting the Museum of Communism for the average tourist.
 I would probably be more encouraging if it was half the price.

 Where is the Museum of Communism in Prague?

-The Museum of Communism is at Na Příkopě 10, 110 00 Prague 1, Czech Republic.
+The Museum of Communism is in the city centre in the Old Customs House.
+The address is V Celnici 1031/4, Prague 1.
 From the main road, you need to go into an internal courtyard and then up some stairs.
-You can see it on a map here.

 When is the Museum of Communism open?